IPBC - International Panel on Behavior Change

 - integrate all the knowledge acquired, fundamental and applied, on individual, social and organizational behavior;

-- share and make accessible key knowledge, attitudes and levers for action, universal or contextualizable, as to facilitate the emergence of a more structurally ans spontaneously sustainable, desirable and equitable world.
+- share and make accessible key knowledge, attitudes and levers for action, universal or contextualizable, as to facilitate the emergence of a more structurally and spontaneously sustainable, desirable and equitable world.

-An international interdisciplinary group of scientists has formed and worked over the past year to define the objectives and working methodology of the IPBC.
+An international and large interdisciplinary group of scientists aroud behavior has formed and worked over past year to define the objectives and methodology of the IPBC.

-In order to optimize the scientific and societal relevance of IPBC productions, we have launched 3 working groups: scientists (G1), economic actors (G2), other stakeholders and institutions (G3).
+In order to optimize the scientific and societal relevance of IPBC productions, we have launched 3 working groups (WG): scientists (WG1), economic actors (WG2), other stakeholders and institutions (WG3).

 The biggest obstacle to dealing with climate